-The reconciliation package expands and modifies tax credit programs that provide consumer incentives to purchase electric vehicles.
+The Build Back Better package expands and modifies tax credit programs that provide consumer incentives to purchase electric vehicles.
 The proposal for new consumer incentives would wholly replace the current USD 7,500 maximum refundable tax credit with a program that contains:

-- USD 4,000 for any plug-in electric vehicle of greater than 7 kWh of capacity
+- USD 4,000 for any plug-in electric vehicle of greater than 10 kWh of capacity and less than a 2.5-gallon gasoline tank (in the case of plug-in hybrids).

 - Plus an additional USD 3,500 for vehicles with batteries of greater than 40 kWh of capacity